mosaicnetworks/babble/docker/README.md

 a group chat application.
 Refer to demo/ for usage.

+## Watcher image

+This image describes a container that monitors the consensus stats for a Babble docker network.
+It is based on the watch.sh script.

 ## Glider Image

 The glider image contains all the tools to compile Babble for almost any platform.